DHay10/Ecom_ProjectF22/ProjectProposal.md

 - As a user, I can modify the quantities of products in my shopping cart
 - As a user, I can checkout
 - As a user, I can add products to my Wish Lists
-- As a user, I can leave a raiting on a product
+- As a user, I can leave a rating on a product
 - As a user, I can write a review on a product
 - As a user, I can have multiple Shipping Addresses saved
 - As a user, I can choose multiple payment methods
-- As a user, I can change the language of the web applications*
+- As a user, I can change the language of the web applications[^1]
-- As a user, I can change the type of currency of the web applications*
+- As a user, I can change the type of currency of the web applications[^1]
 - All these features brings a total of 24 features per team member

+[^1]: In need of approval from the teacher.